kubeshop/botkube/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Provide a clear and concise description of the problem.
 Describe where it appears, when it occurred, and what it affects.
-Provide all relevant technical details such as the BotKube version. -->
+Provide all relevant technical details such as the Botkube version. -->

 ## Expected behavior